Inotila/Inovative-studios/README.md

 ## About Inovative Studios

 A web application for a creative studio business.
 The business creates art (music, paintings, animations),graphic design (cover art and posters), fashion, games and software development and design.
-This is a small business with a primary focus on B2C sales but also does B2B particularly for it's more softwaredevelopment offerings.
+This is a small business with a primary focus on B2C sales but also does B2B particularly for it's more software development offerings.

 The site owner is a designer, artist, and software developer.
 The owner would like to offer users a platform to view his studio's services and also the products and projects that are being developed by the studio.
 In addition the owner would like to be able to handle data at the backend and manage his product by adding, removing, updating his product from the admin panel.
 Furthermore, the owner would like to also be able to communicate with site users so that potential clients, collaborators, and inverstors can easily communicate their questions and queries to the owner.
 The owner would like to keep adding features to the site and updating it to increase the way in which site users can engage with the content, the owner and each other.

 The users are primarily entities interested in web application developement and design.
 The target markter is small business owners and sole traders.
 Since the studio also offers it's own products, it is also targeting potential invetors, gamers, and music lovers.

 ## Value

 ### Intutive and minimal design

 The app is optimized for all screens and is desginded with a user first approach

 ### Users can easily navigate webapp

 ### Users can easily signup

 Users can signup with social media

 ### Content

 Users can listen to music
 Users can watch videos

 ### Secure payment portals

 ## Potential features (before starting)

 1. Home screen ->
     -> Nav bar ->
      login/logout button
      bag button
      buttons/burger menu (for small screens) for links to other pages
      seach bar
     buttons to other pages with slide show of pages ever 15 seconds
 2. Services screen -> I.T:
      web design, prototype design
      availability status for new project/ calander
      option to book consultation/open a file
      Graphic (cover art design, poster design)
      availability status for new project/ calander
      option to book consultation/open a file
 3. Entertainment screen ->
     Music:
      View all music,
      filter music,
      Music player -> Play,<br>skip songs,<br> shuffle songs,<br> create playlist,<br> like,<br> comment,<br> share link,<br>download/buy songs

                             Video:
                             View all videos
                             Video -> Play, skip, like, pause, volume

                             Games:
                             View details about game
                             Link to play games

 4. Projects ->
      View projects details
      Button to go to project link (if available)
 5. Registeration ->
     With email
     With social media account
 6.  checkout page:
     secure debit/card payement system
 7. User profile:
     Update name
     View items in bag
 8. Footer:
     Links socail media accounts
     Privacy disclaimer
     Copy right disclaimer
 9.
 10.
 11.
 12.
 13.
 14.
 15.
 16.
 17.
 18.

 ## Actual Features (end product)

 ## Future Features

 ## Testing

 ### User test

 ### Accessibility and performance test